Cervical Cancer Vaccination Drive Continues In Gujrat - UrduPoint

 Cervical Cancer Vaccination Drive Continues In Gujrat

-GUJRAT, (UrduPoint / Pakistan Point News - 16th Sep, 2025) The national vaccination campaign against cervical cancer is actively progressing in Gujrat district, with health teams visiting designated schools daily to administer the Human Papillomavirus (HPV) vaccine to girls.
+GUJRAT, (UrduPoint / Pakistan Point News - 19th Sep, 2025) The cervical cancer vaccination campaign entered its fifth day in Gujrat with the support of the district administration and parents.

-According to a spokesperson for the District Health Authority, awareness sessions are also being conducted in communities to educate parents and mothers about the importance of vaccination.
+On the directions of Deputy Commissioner Noor-ul-Ain Qureshi and Chief Executive Officer District Health Authority Dr Syed Atta-ul-Munim, Assistant Commissioner Kharian Ahmad Sher Gondal and Medical Superintendent Tehsil Headquarters Hospital Kharian Dr.

-Chief Executive Officer of DHA Gujrat, Dr. Syed Atta Munim, emphasized that the campaign is crucial for ensuring a healthy future for girls and protecting them from cervical cancer.
-He urged parents to get their daughters vaccinated to help build a healthier society.
+Raja Zafar Mehdi organised an awareness workshop at THQ Hospital under the supervision of Deputy District Health Officer Dr Waheed Kamran.

 Recent Stories